Well site inspections

 Shell’s QGC business continues its maintenance program for local roads across the Western Downs.

-Western Downs Regional Council have completed work to seal a section of Perretts Road, 300m north of the Bundi Road intersection.
+QGC have engaged the Western Downs Regional Council to seal a section of Freemans Road.

 The Northern Water Treatment Plant, at Woleebee Creek south-west of Wandoan, and the Kenya Water Treatment Plant, south-west of Chinchilla, are successfully processing water produced in the surrounding gas fields for beneficial use within these regions.
 These two water treatment plants enable QGC to make available for beneficial use up to 97% of the raw coal seam gas water processed at each plant.
 The following table summarises the average daily production at each water treatment plant and the total volume of water processed to date.